step-/find-n-run/README.md

 # find-n-run

-Enhanced version of the _original_ Find'N'Run linux utility.
+Simple and quick application finder for Linux derived from the _original_ Find'N'Run utility.

+## News

  * [Project home](http://github.com/step-/find-n-run)
  * As of version 1.10.5 this script is featured in the _original_